unfoldingWord-dev/tn_add_scripture_links/test_cases/README.md

 1:1	abc1		rc://*/ta/man/translate/translate-names	word	1	Note text with scripture references.
 ```

-The scripture references should be in the "Note" column (column 6, or column 5 if there are only 6 columns total).
+The scripture references should be in the "Note" column (column 6).

 ## Troubleshooting